omerta/about/_posts/2018-05-16-compare-create-model-laravel-zf3.md

 nullable and its length.

 This command create two files `src/Entity/Room.php` and `src/Repository/RoomRepository.php`

+Doctrine maps objects to rows and properties to columns.
+These objects or entities are the domain object of the application and they persisted in a database.
+The *Entity Manager* persist the new entities and updated and deleted them.

+A *Repository* is a container for all entities of a specific type, all `Room`s.
+The *Repository* provides four default finder methods: `find()`, `findOneBy()`, `findAll()` and `findBy()`.
+In addition, we can create custom finder methods, in this case the `src/Repository/RoomRepository.php` file is the correct place to put it.

 Una vez que la entidad esta creada, generamos la migración con el siguiente
 comando: